 There are various factors to consider in determining the suitability of a proposed venue.

-First, in light of COVID-19, consider the size of the venue and its capacity given current physical distancing guidelines.
-Also check if the venue is registered as COVID-safe with a COVID-19 Safety Plan in place.
+First, in light of current COVID-19 restrictions and guidelines, consider if an indoor or outdoor venue will be most suitable.
+Also important is the size of the venue and its capacity given current physical distancing guidelines.

 Next, consider the location of the venue.
 Be wary of venues in inaccessible, isolated or potentially dangerous locations.
 There might be a price to be paid for the ambience or novelty value such venues might lend to an event.
 Consider the additional risks associated with such venues and how employees will get home after the event.

 Have a look at the layout of the venue.
 A venue with many nooks and crannies might be more difficult to effectively monitor than one with a wide, open space.